input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 In this post, we've seen how to build and use a version of GHC that supports compiling to JavaScript, which allowed us to compile some first programs to run on NodeJS and the browser.
 We've also taken the first steps in using Haskell's foreign function interface to allow browser-specific features to be accessed in our Haskell programs, and we've seen how to include the resulting JavaScript in a custom HTML document.

 This is the first tutorial in a series about the JavaScript backend, which is currently under active deveopment.
-As development progresses and the backend becomes more feature-complete, we will be writing more tutorials on it - introducing coming features such as FFI exports and Template Haskell.
+Not all Haskell features are supported as of yet.
+Importantly, there is no current way for JavaScript code to call into Haskell code ("Foreign Exports"), which is a heavy limitation.
+Template Haskell and "wrapper" foreign imports are also unsupported.
+As development progresses and the backend gains support for these features, we will be writing more tutorials to introduce them!